blndgs/intents-CLI/README.md

 ### Available Flags

-- `--userop`: User operation JSON as string or path to a JSON file.
+- `--u`: User operation JSON as string or path to a JSON file.
-- `--zerogas`: Use zero gas mode, default is `false`.
+- `--z`: Use zero gas mode, default is `false`.

 ### Cleaning Up